 Data publishing on ScienceDB involves four major steps

 To publish data on ScienceDB, depositors are required to register and log in to our system.
-You have the option to log in using the username and password you created during registration, or through third-party authentication if you have a CAS email or CSD account.
+You have the option to log in using the username and password you created during registration, or through third-party authentication such as CAS email/CSD account, GitHub account, ORCID and WeChat account.

 If you do not have a ScienceDB account yet, nor a valid third-party authentication account, you have to register.
 Before registration, you are required to read, understand and agree on our Terms of Services.
 Please click here for registration

 Upon successful registration and login, you can now Submit data.

 Data submission is open to registered users only.
 If you do not have a valid username and password, please register.

 Depositers shall select the purpose of the data submission as the following two conditions: